 An organized garage can be such a difference maker for a busy family.
-Many of you likely spend your evenings carting children to sport practices and school activities.
+Like many of you, we spend our evenings carting children to sport practices and school activities.
 Our garage had gotten a bit out of control so I pushed our garage organization project to the top of my list in hopes of getting it ready for winter and to make our day-to-day life a little easier.

 I recently spent some time painting the exterior garage doors.
-Click here to check out that post!
 I’m slowly checking projects off my list, but I’ve determined I’ll have enough to keep blogging for the rest of my life 😉

 We had some shelves already in place, but we had let everything get thrown in corners and piles.
 We did not have a clear cut system of where everything belonged.I had some mismatched hooks (pink and red!) by the door for coats and bags.
 But, it was overloaded and not very pretty.

 The unpainted dry wall had always bothered me.
 Countless times, my husband has told me, “It’s just a garage!”, indicating there was no reason for me to waste my time painting it.
 But, it’s something we all see several times a day, so it was important enough for me to address.

 A few years ago, we created a mud room in a portion of the third garage space.
 I love having the kids’ dumping grounds here instead of inside our house (who are we kidding, though…they still leave stuff everywhere!)

 But, as with everything else, the space had gotten out of control.
 There were random bins and shelves everywhere so no one had any real idea where to put their things.
 Of course that makes for a mess in the end!